 Major spoilers ahead for Star Wars: The Rise of Skywalker.

-For more on Rise of Skywalker check out Matt’s review right here, the video team’s spoiler-filled review, our breakdown of the ending, that Snoke reveal, what’s up with Rey’s lightsaber, and the whole Rey’s parents thing.
-Oh, and here’s Adam’s ranking of all the Star Wars movies.
-And be sure to let us know what you thought about the concluding chapter of the Skywalker Saga.
+For more on Rise of Skywalker check out Matt’s review right here, our breakdown of the ending, that Snoke reveal, and the whole Rey’s parents thing.
+And be sure to let us know what you thought about the concluding chapter of the Skywalker Saga here.